 Click on "Export" to start downloading your database.

 Your browser will then start downloading a zip file containing a copy of your PrestaShop database.

 Step 5: Create a new database on the new server

-Step 6: Import the old store's database to the new server
+Step 6: import the database from the old shop to the new server

-Step 7: Upload your store's files to your new server
+Step 7: download the files from your shop to your server

-- DB_NAME: Name of the database from step 5;
+- DB_NAME: name of the database (chosen in step 5).

 Save the folder and upload it to the server.

-If you have any problems uploading images, try authorization 777.
+If you have problems loading images, try setting the permission to 777.